RobHolme/PowerTools/ReadMe.md

 ---
 ## Test-TCPPort
 ### DESCRIPTION
 Tests connectivity to a TCP port on a remote host.
 If successful, the time to connect is displayed with the endpoint details.
 Based on Test-NetConnection, but items such as ICMP checks are removed, and a shorter default timeout used to speed up tests of a large number of hosts/ports.
 Failed connections return quicker than Test-NetConnection.
-The other difference is this will show the result for all IP addresses that hostname resolves to, while Test-NetConnection only shows the first IP address to successfully respond.
+Another difference is this will show the result for all IP addresses that hostname resolves to, while Test-NetConnection only shows the first IP address to successfully respond.

+Accepts an array of hosts to check via the pipeline (See examples).
+An array or range of ports can also be provided by the -Port parameter.

 ### SYNTAX
 ```PowerShell